ARM-software/Tool-Solutions/fast-models-examples/cortex-m33-subsystem/README.md

 The build scripts first call the Fast Models "simgen" command to generate the Cortex-M33 subsystem and then either gcc or Visual Studio to compile the SystemC with the exported Fast Model subsystem.
 As an alternative to using the scripts you run each step individually following the instructions below.

-## Generate the Cortex-M33 Subsystem
+## Generate the Cortex-M33 Subsystem (if not using the "build" script)

 1. To export the Cortex-M33 subsystem, change directory to "system/subsystem" and open "sgcanvas" (System Canvas).
 2. In System Canvas, open the project by clicking File then Load Project and open "MyTopComponent.sgproj".
 This loads the assembled subsystem in System Canvas.